The OhioHealth Genetic Counseling Program

 Genetic Counseling Frequently Asked Questions

-Is genetic counseling covered by insurance?
+Is genetic testing covered by insurance?

 How much does genetic testing cost?